I know this is not what she set out to teach me, but I am grateful for the lesson about life, even if it cost my mother her own.

 My brother called me that Thursday and told me my mother was in the hospital, or that she was going into the hospital, I actually don’t quite remember which one.
 I said I would try to get down the next week or so, and he said he thought it was important I get down there in the next day and so.
 I left the next morning.

 My mother had Parkinson’s Disease, had it for about fifteen years.
 For the last two years she’d had trouble speaking, and she seemed more and more trapped.
-She had brain surgery, which really didn’t work for much more than two or three weeks at a time.
+She had brain surgery, which really didn’t work for much more than two or three weeks.
 I think she hadn’t walked in probably a good year.

 So we went in to see her.
 My father had called the night before my brother did, and he said she had not been eating, and I forget what else he said, but he was considering taking her to the hospital.
 I suggested he take her right away—from his description she needed to be there—but he was wondering, vacillating.
 I believe it was my brother who finally convinced him to get her to the hospital.